pkill37/asic-linreg/README.md

 ### MicroBlaze processor

 The MicroBlaze processor sends the coprocessor instructions (according to the instruction set) to store each element of the matrix X, vector Y, learning rate α, and parameters θ.
-After this, in a loop, it instructs the coprocessor to compute iterations of gradient descent.
+After this, in a loop, it instructs the coprocessor to run iterations of gradient descent.

 The software running on the MicroBlaze processor checks if the algorithm has converged on every iteration.
 A useful (but not totally accurate) approximation to declare convergence is: when the difference between the updated θ vector and the previous θ vector is below a certain threshold, then the algorithm has converged, otherwise, it hasn’t.